Your cookie preferences

 It can pay to be loyal, but it can also work in your favour to regularly shop around for cheaper deals.

 If you're looking to borrow more than £5,000 cheaply, there are other options available.
-You could opt for an unsecured personal loan or you could considered a secured loan, which might have a lower interest rate.
+You could opt for an unsecured personal loan or you could consider a secured loan, which might have a lower interest rate.

-A secured loan is one where you put an asset up as collateral, most often, but not always, your home.
+secured loan is one where you put an asset up as collateral, most often, but not always, your home.
 It’s different from a mortgage.
 If you have a very high mortgage and only a small amount of equity in your house, then it may be difficult to add a secured loan to your outstanding debt.

 While personal unsecured loans can offer low rates when borrowing smaller sums, where you want to borrow larger amounts over a long period, then you might consider a secured loan.